steven-mathew/articulat3-mirror/README.md

 ### Searching for 3D Inspiration

+> [!NOTE]
+> For now, the gallery only features mock objects.
+By D4/5, it will feature newly generated objects.

 If you are looking to gather inspiration or search for existing 3D graphics, follow these steps:
 1. Go to our web application using this [link](https://articulat3.fly.dev) if you haven’t already.
 2. Click on the Gallery tab in our navigation bar.
 This will take you to our Gallery page.